-Retirement planning involves investing wisely during your heyday to build a nest egg that can support you past your prime age.
-It also involves researching the places to consider and avoid upon retirement.
-If you want to get the best value for your retirement money, here are nine U.S. states you should be avoiding upon retirement in no particular order:
+Retirement planning involves saving and investing wisely during your heyday to build a nest egg that can support you when you stop working.
+It also involves researching retirement places to consider, as well as those to avoid.
+Many of these locations are great to visit, but you’ll want to study the impact factors such as cost of living, housing and tax rates, which will have an impact on your ability to live comfortably or not.
+If you want to get the best value for your retirement money, here are nine U.S. states you should avoid upon retirement.

 1) New York